-The project is aimed at encouraging better environmental management practices through street cleaning, clearing of illegal dumps and Initiative targeting young people between the ages Dept. of Small of 16 and 40 with businesses with the potential to Business create a minimum of 10 sustainable jobs Initiative targeting small and medium enterprises that have been in existence for more than 4 years and employ more than 5/10 staff members.
+NAME OF PROJECT PROJECT DESCRIPTION FUNDER STATUS TIMEFRAME/ DURATION BUDGET NAME OF PROJECT PROJECT DESCRIPTION FUNDER STATUS TIMEFRAME/ DURATION BUDGET The project is aimed at encouraging better environmental management practices through street cleaning, clearing of illegal dumps and open public spaces as well as the conducting the environmental education and awareness campaigns.
+DEFF Implementation 01/03/2019 - 30/09/2021 R 15 837 104.00 100 Thousand young entrepreneurs Initiative targeting young people between the ages of 16 and 40 with businesses with the potential to create a minimum of 10 sustainable jobs Dept. of Small Business Development Not indicated Not indicated Not indicated SMME expansion/ scale up Initiative targeting small and medium enterprises that have been in existence for more than 4 years and employ more than 5/10 staff members.
 It supports businesses to scale up and expand through access to working capital and markets for goods and services.
-A dedicated programme to transform and integrate Dept. of Small opportunities in townships and rural areas into Business productive business ventures.
-Business and technology incubation centres that Dept. of Small offer enterprises business and management skills, Business support and platforms for a minimum of 3 years.
+Dept. of Small Business Development Not indicated Not indicated Not indicated Township and rural entrepreneurship A dedicated programme to transform and integrate opportunities in townships and rural areas into productive business ventures.
+Dept. of Small Business Development Not indicated Not indicated Not indicated Incubation and digital hubs Business and technology incubation centres that offer enterprises business and management skills, support and platforms for a minimum of 3 years.
 It targets start-ups that require hand holding as they start their journey in business.
-Eskom Eskom DAC New Building Construction Training, materials, leases, refurbishment and DSR maintenance Office Accommodation DSD
+Dept. of Small Business Development Not indicated Not indicated Not indicated Taylor's Halt 22kV Switching Station Turn in Lines Strengthening Eskom Not indicated 2020/21 11 000 000 Umlaas Road NB53 11kV Refurbishment Refurbishment Eskom Not indicated 2020/21 11 870 000 Renovation of Library Head Office Refurbishment DAC Tender 2022 55 000 000 Construction of Imbali Office Renovation of Winston Churchill Theatre New Building Construction New Building Construction DAC Feasibility Feasibility 2025 20 000 000 UMDM District Support and Works (collective) Training, materials, leases, refurbishment and maintenance DSR Various 2024 3 134 000 Infrastructure Leases Office Accommodation DSD N/A 2024 114 180 000